Commercial Solar in Australia: What Business Owners Need to Know Before Investing

 Ready to get started?
 Local commercial solar tradies are available now.

-- Victoria: The Solar for Business Program has offered rebates of up to $3,500 for eligible small businesses.
-Check the Solar Victoria website for current availability.
+- Victoria: The Solar Victoria program has offered rebates and interest-free loans for eligible small businesses, though availability changes seasonally — check the Solar Victoria website for current offerings.

-Incentive programmes change frequently, so it is worth checking with your state energy authority or a qualified installer for the most current information.
+It is worth checking with your state or territory energy authority for the most current programs, as these incentives are updated regularly.

 Australian Standards and Compliance